MysteryZer0/SWE3643_Spring_Proj/README.md

 1. Install the latest version of Java at: https://www.oracle.com/java/technologies/downloads/#java22
 2. Install the latest version of IntelliJ at: https://www.jetbrains.com/idea/download/?section=windows
+3. Download the file from the repository: https://github.com/MysteryZer0/SWE3643_Spring_Proj

 Executing
 ---